otak-clock

 - Choose a time zone.

-Repeat for the second clock to show two independent time zones simultaneously.
-Use Swap Time Zones from the Command Palette to flip them instantly.
+Repeat this for the second clock to show two independent time zones at once.
+Use Swap Time Zones from the Command Palette to switch their positions.

 The clocks display time in 24-hour format: